ChouseinKec/triax-page/docs/style/hooks/manager.md

 Gets a style property value for the current block, device, orientation, and pseudo-state, with CSS-like cascade and shorthand support.

 - **Parameters:**
-  - `property: StylePropertyKeys` — The style property to get.
+  - `property: CSSPropertyKey` — The style property to get.
 - **Returns:** `string` — The resolved value or empty string if not found.

 ---